Stofbrew/endoflife/index.md

 - organising a venue for the service
 - officiating/speaking at the funeral

+### Things to consider when organising a service

 When organising a funeral, you will have to decide on:
 - where the burial plot or memorial will be
 - whether burial or cremation
 - what kind of coffin
+- the date (particularly important if people are travelling from far away)
 - who will speak at the service
 - what to say at the service
 - who to invite to the service
 - what clothing you would like the person to wear
-- the memorial booklet
+- what is in the memorial booklet
-- organising a wake
+- whehter you want to hold a wake

 ### Paying for a funeral